Meta working on potential Twitter rival

 Following reports on news websites Platformer and India-based Moneycontrol, Meta confirmed on Friday that it was beginning to work on the new platform.

-"We're exploring a standalone, decentralized social network for sharing text updates," Meta said in a short emailed statement.
+"We're exploring a standalone, decentralized social network for sharing text updates," Meta, which also owns Instagram, said in a short emailed statement.

 "We believe there's an opportunity for a separate space where creators and public figures can share timely updates about their interests," the statement added.

-The media reports said that Meta's new app would use technology that allowed it to be interoperable with niche network Mastodon and other platforms.
+The media reports said that Meta's new app would use technology to allow it to be interoperable with niche network Mastodon and other platforms -- enabling users to broadcast posts to people on other networks.

 This would be a clear break from usual practice by tech giants, where platforms such as Instagram or YouTube are kept behind technological walls and operate using company servers under strict rules.